Young officer slain in Harlem joined to help ‘chaotic city’

 Adams said a woman who made an emergency call Friday said she was ill and that her son who had come up to take care of her had become “problematic.”
 Adams said the woman did not specify the problem.

-Authorities said the three officers went to the apartment after the call came in.
-Officers spoke with the woman and another son, but there was no mention of a weapon.
+Authorities said three officers went to the apartment after the call came in.
+The officers spoke with the woman and another son, but there was no mention of a weapon, police said.

 “This was just not an attack on these brave officers,” Adams said Friday night.
 “This was an attack on the city of New York.”